Black Sea Bass on the BBQ

 4.

-Add a couple of tablespoons of olive oil to a cast iron pan over high heat.
-Add the shallots and saute for 2 minutes.
-Then add the cherry tomatoes and all the dry spices, including cumin, coriander, paprika, Aleppo pepper, and salt.
-Let it cook for 7 minutes.
+Prepare the Sauce: While the fish is grilling, you can start on the sauce.
+Add some olive oil to a cast iron pan over high heat.
+Sauté the diced shallots for a couple of minutes, then add the whole cherry tomatoes and a blend of dry spices, including cumin, coriander, smoked paprika, Aleppo pepper, and salt.
+Allow this mixture to cook for about 7 minutes.

 Mark as complete